agarithm/calling-card/src/index.md

 I joined <a href="https://loanconnect.ca/" target="_blank" rel="noopener noreferrer">LoanConnect</a> in the very early days of the company.
 When I left we had reached the total addressable market in Canada for sub-prime borrowers.
 The key to our success was optimizing the borrower life-cycle events to match hyper-targeted marketing messages.

 The technology evolved under my leadership in two important directions: the first was in synchronizing the marketing message and channels to the borrower.
-If they had abandoned their partially completed application a call Centre rep would call them to help finish the form.
+If they had abandoned their partially completed application a call center rep would call them to help finish the form.
 If they had been rejected by a lender, an automated email with alternative loan offers was sent.
 And many more in-the-moment automations kept the borrower on track and on a path to success.

 The second innovation was all around deep integration with our partners.
 We helped Lenders expose APIs and Callback interfaces so that a borrower would never have to enter their data twice.
 And once rejected the Lender via the callback would earn commissions on future events for that borrower as they re-entered the LoanConnect system as an affiliate tracked lead.
 The affiliate tracking and commission sharing ultimately resulted in near 100% visibility into all the active borrowers seeking sub-prime loans in Canada.